 The quality of control required by a hydraulic system dictates the quality of the valve required to achieve that control.
 The valve quality, complexity or control characteristic required then dictates what level of cleanliness the system needs for that valve to work reliably.

 Concentric spools or cylinder designs, where two high tolerance bores, with different diameters, should be avoided.
-These are so difficult to manufacturing that the risk of errors causing rubbing and damage of the different spool/piston areas is higher and should be avoided if possible.
+These are so difficult to manufacturing that the risk of errors causing rubbing and damage to the different spool/piston areas is higher and should be avoided if possible.